Atlantic Academy

-Atlantic Academy is a secondary free school situated in Bucks Cross in Bideford, Devon, England.
+Atlantic Academy is a secondary academy situated in Bucks Cross in Bideford, Devon, England, and part of Athena Learning Trust.
+It was founded as Route 39 Academy, a free school.
 It has 262 pupils as of February 2023, and its current principal is Claire Ankers.

-Establishment
+History

-The school was founded as Route 39 Academy in 2011 by local parents and was established as a state school in September 2013.
+Founding

-School site
+The school was founded in 2011 by local parents as Route 39 Academy, a free school, It opened in September 2013, and was the first free school in Devon.
+The heads of other secondary schools in North Devon opposed it as an unnecessary expensiture of government funds, but Michael Gove, the then Secretary of State for Education, spoke in favour of it.

 The school was temporarily situated in Clovelly Primary School's former building in Higher Clovelly.
-It relocated to purpose-built premises with a 700 pupil capacity in Steart Farm, Bideford in September 2018.
-Plans to build the new site in this location were initially rejected by Torridge District Council; however, the decision was overruled in February 2016.
+Purpose-built premises with a 700-pupil capacity were constructed at Steart Farm in Bucks Cross, Bideford.
+Plans to build the new school in this location were initially rejected by Torridge District Council, but the decision was overruled in February 2016.

-Ofsted and rebranding
+Ofsted inadequate rating and rebranding

-The school was first inspected as Route 39 Academy by Ofsted in May 2015, which concluded it 'Requires Improvement' although some areas were rated 'Good'.
-A subsequent inspection in June 2017 however graded it as 'Inadequate' in all areas.
-The school also attracted criticism for deciding not to enter any of its Year 11 pupils for GCSE examinations in 2017, deeming the cohort "neither academically ready nor sufficiently mature or resilient" to take them.
+Ofsted first inspected Route 39 Academy in May 2015 and concluded it 'Requires Improvement', although some areas were rated 'Good'.
+However, a subsequent inspection in June 2017, when the school had 131 pupils, graded it as 'Inadequate' in all areas and placed it in special measures.
+One reason for the rating was that the school decided not to enter any of its Year 11 pupils for GCSE examinations in 2017, deeming the cohort "neither academically ready nor sufficiently mature or resilient" to take them.

-Following the 2017 report and former principal Jordan Kelly's unexplained departure later that year, the Athena Learning Trust assisted with the running of the school to raise standards.
-In April 2018 it was revealed that all of the school's governors had resigned.
+Following the 2017 report and principal Jordan Kelly's unexplained departure later that year, the board of governors engaged Launceston College Multi-Academy Trust (now Athena Learning Trust) to assist with the running of the school to raise standards.
+The board's appeal against the Ofsted rating was denied, and in April 2018 the entire board resigned in objection to the takeover by the multi-academy trust, writing in a resignation letter that the trust's "traditional approach ... is ideologically opposed to that of the Route 39 founding vision".

-The school was renamed to Atlantic Academy at the start of the 2018/19 school year, and remains part of the Launceston College Multi Academy Trust.
-Ofsted branded the school 'Good' for its most recent inspection in February 2023.
+The school was renamed to Atlantic Academy in August 2018, reopening that September in its new building.
+Ofsted rated the school 'Good' in February 2023, and in October 2023, now an academy, it was ranked most improved in Devon for GCSE results.